 Step 1: Find your matter (project, initiative) shortcuts

-Look at the bottom of the left panel where your "Recent" and "Starred" matters (projects, initiatives) are listed.
+Look at the bottom of the left panel where your Recent and Starred Matters (projects, initiatives) are listed.

-Method 5: Create entries from Timers
+Method 5: Create entries from timers

-When you use Laurel's Timer feature, entries are automatically created on your timesheet.
+When you use Laurel's Timer feature, entries are automatically created on your Timesheet.

 Step 1: Access the Timer Board

-Step 2: Start a Timer
+Step 2: Start a timer

-Create and start a Timer for your work.
-The running Timer will appear as a draft entry on both your Timer Board and Timesheet.
+Create and start a timer for your work.
+The running timer will appear as a draft entry on both your Timer Board and Timesheet.

 Method 6: Duplicate existing entries

 Save time when creating similar entries by copying existing ones.
+Please note: Duplication of released entries is not available at all firms.

 Complete your entry